Compassa, a leading provider of online health and safety training, has announced an impressive 93% pass rate for the NEBOSH…

 It's well-known that military personnel often operate in potentially hazardous environments or work with dangerous equipment, making health and safety awareness a critical component of their daily responsibilities.
 Whether on the front lines, in training, or in support roles, service members routinely engage with Health and Safety Executive (HSE) principles, even if they don’t always explicitly recognise them as such.
 These experiences build a solid foundation in risk management and safety practices that are directly applicable to civilian careers in health and safety.

-For those interested in further developing their HSE expertise while still serving, the military offers a range of modular training courses.
-These courses can lead to certifications and qualifications that are valuable both within the military and in civilian sectors.
-The unique skills acquired during military service are highly transferable and can significantly enhance prospects for a successful career in health and safety.
+For those interested in further developing their HSE expertise while still serving, the military offers a range of modular training courses that now include advanced simulations and digital training environments.
+These courses lead to certifications and qualifications valuable both within the military and civilian sectors, enhancing prospects for a successful career in health and safety.

 Key Skills Gained in the Armed Forces: